 As soon as you notice water near your AC, consider the cause of it.
 Is it possible someone spilled something in the area?
 Was there a car leaking fluids on that spot?
 If there is no logical and obvious explanation, you need to call for assistance.

 Before you call, do some troubleshooting on your own.
 Pull out your filters and check them for grime.
 Are they dirty?
 If so, replace the filters and run your AC.
 This could resolve your issues.

-It’s also useful to check the drain pipes.
+It’s also useful to check the drainpipes.
 In some cases, you might notice a blockage.
 Depending on the location of the blockage, you might be able to remove it.
-Clogs deep in the drain line require professional tools.
-Furthermore, frequent clogs are a sign your drain pipe needs to be shortened.
+Clogs deep in the drain line requires professional tools.
+Furthermore, frequent clogs are a sign your drainpipe needs to be shortened.

 Most of the issues that cause leaking water are easy to prevent.
 If you receive regular maintenance, you can keep your system running smoothly.
 Every few months, a technician can freshen up your HVAC and look for problems.